What are the different types of exhibition stand materials used for exhibition stands?

 The structure will make up most of your booth cost since this the area above the floor that will be the main area for creating spaces, architectural features, product displays and storage etc. If your booth is against another booth, it is regulation to have a wall on side with a minimum height of 2.4m which means the walling will already be the bare minimum.

 There are multiple materials to choose from that you can either use as the main structure or as a cladding to create certain effects.
 Most commonly use are timber materials, that being MDF.

-Since this material is widely used, it becomes the most cost efficient because this can be purchased in bulk.
+MDF is widely used in custom expo booths and because it its popularity, it becomes the most cost efficient by being able to purchase it in bulk.
 MDF is very easy to work with and can achieve almost any form, it is worth nothing that raw MDF is not used as the exposed finished surface, so most of the time it will be roll painted or covered in vinyl graphics.